Clinic escort: Role of a clinic escort

 There are various rules and guidelines that exist at each family planning clinic, but the role of abortion clinic escorts is to approach patients and inform them why they are there and that they work with the clinic.
 The clinic escorts walk patients and staff to and from the clinic entrance when they believe there is a need for assistance, protecting them by acting as a buffer.
 The abortion clinic escort is there to protect a patient's legal right to access the family planning clinic's services, whether or not that be for the purpose of an abortion.
 Often, the clinic escorts are told never to stand in front of, or block a patient or staff's path to the entrance of the clinic, and not to make any contact if protesters are present.

+Escorts typically wear a high-visibility waistcoat while signed in to visibly indicate their role.

 Clinic escorts typically undergo training offered by the clinic or affiliated volunteer organizations.
 This training often includes strategies for de-escalation, non-engagement with protesters, maintaining patient confidentiality, and recognizing signs of escalating danger.

 In order to protect the abortion clinic escort's own privacy, usual practice involves refraining from referring to each other by name.
 Additionally, an abortion clinic escort is asked to equally respect the wishes of a patient if they do not want to be escorted to and from the family planning centre.

 It is the policy at certain family planning clinics for clinic escorts to uphold and respect others’ right to freedom of speech and the freedom to protest.
 In raising this point, abortion clinics will inform clinic escorts to distinguish between maintaining this right and recognising when a law has been broken.
 If the latter occurs, abortion clinic escorts are directed to report this, as their role is to protect a patient's legal right to access the family planning clinics' services.

 It is worth noting that laws will differ country to country, however, examples of illegal activity include trespass, assault, or battery.
 In the US, it is illegal to ‘intimidate, interfere with, or threaten a client entering a clinic; it is illegal to block the entrance or driveway, or disturb clinic services with noise or unruly behavior’.
 In some countries, patients have a right not to be photographed, if this is the case, clinic escorts are directed to step in front of, or shield a patient, if an attempt is being made by someone to photograph the patient.

 Generally, rules setting out the role of clinic escorts suggest that they should always be aware of their surroundings and any unusual behaviour occurring near them, or near the premises of the family planning clinic.
 They should follow security procedures that their local clinic has informed them to adhere to, and report any suspected dangers to the family planning clinic.